PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

 5. Add a brief **description** that will display in the Course Content area.
 </br> ![Decorative](images/folder-learning-module-settings.png)
 6. [Learning Modules only] If you want students to access content items in order, click **Forced Sequence**.
 7. [Learning Modules only] You can add a custom image to display on the Course Content page.
-See the Learning Module images(#learning-module-images) section below for details.
+See the [Learning Module images](#learning-module-images) section below for details.
 8. Click **Save**.
 </br>![Decorative](images/folder-learning-module-sequence-image-save.png)

-Watch a demonstration of the basics of creating a Learning Module:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Uzpx_sCkVwc" title="YouTube video Create Learning Modules in the Ultra Course View" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-[Blackboard's guide to Create Learning Modules in Ultra Course View [YouTube]](https://www.youtube.com/watch?v=Uzpx_sCkVwc)

 ## Learning Module images